How to Grow, Care and Propagate Panda Plant (Kalanchoe tomentosa)

 Light Requirements

-Panda Plant grows best in bright light to full sunlight.
-Do not expose it to hot direct sunlight as it can scorch the leaves.
+Panda Plant thrives in bright light to full sunlight.
+Do not expose it to hot midday sunshine to prevent scorching of the leaves.

-Should you choose to take Pussy Ears Kalanchoe outdoors, gradually acclimatize the plant and place it in a shaded place to avoid scorching the leaves.
+Should you choose to take your Pussy Ears Kalanchoe outdoors, gradually acclimate the plant and place it in a shaded place to avoid scorching the leaves.

 Watering

-Water Panda Plant liberally during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water your Panda Plant liberally during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Avoid overwatering to prevent rotting, yellowing and leaf loss.

-Reduce watering significantly in the cold season as growth is reduced at this time to maintain the soil barely moist but do not allow it to dry out completely.
+Reduce watering significantly in the cold season as growth is reduced at this time to maintain the soil barely moist. do not allow the soil to dry out completely to avoid wilting, drooping, yellowing and leaf drop.

-Ensure that the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot disease and death of the plant.
+Ensure that the pot has a drainage hole and the soil is well-draining to prevent waterlogging which can lead to rotting and death of the plant.

-Average warmth temperatures between 16-260C are ideal for Panda Plant.
+Kalanchoe tomentosa flourishes in a warmth of 16-260C.
 The sudden change in temperature between day and night is excellent for this succulent plant.

-Panda Plant has no need for high humidity.
-Average room humidity is adequate for this plant.
+Panda Plant has no need for high humidity; a humidity of 50-55% is adequate for this plant.
+Make sure that there is good air circulation to prevent fungal diseases.

 Fertilizer

-Feed Panda Plant monthly during the growing period with a balanced, liquid fertilizer but do not feed in the cold season as growth is minimal at this time and feeding at this time can lead to fertilizer burn.
+Feed Panda Plant with a balanced, liquid fertilizer monthly during the growing period.
+Do not feed in the cold season as growth is minimal at this time and feeding at this time can lead to fertilizer burn.

 The best soil for Panda Plant should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
 The soil should be loose enough to allow water to drain out fast enough.
-Cactus and Succulents Mix is ideal for this Kalanchoe.
+A Cactus and succulents mix is ideal for this plant.

 Repotting

-A clay pot for Pussy Ears Kalanchoe is preferable because it is porous and therefore allows the soil to dry out faster.
+Confirm that the pot has a drainage hole to avoid waterlogging as it can lead to root-rot.
+Select a clay pot which is more porous and therefore allows the soil to dry out faster.
 Also ensure the soil is loose and free-draining.
+Check out these terracotta pots with drainage hole on Amazon.

 Pruning Panda Plant requires the removal of dead and diseased leaves to maintain the plant neat and tidy.

-Panda Plant (Kalanchoe tomentosa) can be propagated at the beginning of the growing season from leaf cuttings as they root easily.
+Kalanchoe tomentosa (Panda Plant) is best propagated at the beginning of the growing season from leaf cuttings as they root easily and have no need for a rooting hormone.

-Take leaf cuttings together with about an inch of the leaf petiole from a healthy Panda Plant.
+1. Take leaf cuttings together with about an inch of the leaf petiole from a healthy plant.

-Place the new Pussy Ears Kalanchoe in a warm, well-lit spot and begin routine care.
+8. Place the new plant in a warm, well-lit spot and begin routine care.

 Panda Plant, Kalanchoe tomentosa

-Panda Plant (Kalanchoe tomentosa) problems include dropping leaves, drooping leaves, leggy growth, rotting, shriveled leaves, pests and diseases among others.
-Keep reading for more on these problems, their remedies and solutions.
+Panda Plant (Kalanchoe tomentosa) problems are dropping leaves, drooping leaves, leggy growth, pests and diseases among others.
+Keep reading for more on these problems and how to fix them.

 Pests